Funding Our Schools

 A Closer Look at Our Operations Budget

 • $600 million - Food.
-NYCPS serves 800,000 meals served daily, with free breakfast and lunch available to all students.
+NYCPS serves 900,000 meals daily, with free breakfast, lunch, and snacks available to all students.

 A Closer Look at Our Schools & Instructional Budget

-• $1.1 billion - Direct Student Services, provided by over 400 Community Schools, over 400 Pathways and other Career and Technical Education programs, over 200 Project Pivot programs.
+• $1.1 billion - Direct Student Services, provided by over 400 Community Schools, approximately 450 Pathways and other Career and Technical Education programs, and 250 Project Pivot programs.
 Summer Rising crosses categories and will support 110,000 students with academic instruction and Community Based Organization enrichment

 How Has Our Budget Changed Over Recent Years?